-Below we add a mapping such that data from "ParticipantId" is loaded into the column "SubjectId".
+If you want data from "ParticipantId" to be loaded into the column "SubjectId", use a transform like the following.
 Add column mappings to your ETL configuration using a <columnTransforms> element, with <column> elements to define each name mapping.
 For example:

 <source schemaName="study" queryName="Participants"/>